 Where to fish 2lb line?

-Unless you want to prolong the fight time for sporting reasons.
-I suggest only using 2lb line in very clear stillwater.
-It can give you a slight edge when targeting trout late in the season when they have started to become line shy.
+While it is true that 2lb line can give you a slight edge when targeting trout late in the season when they have become line shy.
+The downsides are rarely worth the extra chance of breaking off.

 Where to fish 4lb or heavier trout lines?